STRUCTURE OF AN OFFSHORE COMPANY

 In most offshore jurisdictions it`s fundamentally different.
 Mostly, the size of the authorised capital of an offshore company does not have a legally prescribed minimum.
 If it does, the minimum is really small - think 2 US dollars or equivalent.
 As a result, there are no requirements to have a substantial amount of paid-up capital.
 Thereafter, the law does not require that the subscribed capital be paid-up in a certain timeframe.
 Therefore an offshore company can have an authorised capital of 10 US dollars, of which the amount of 2 US dollars is subscribed for (by a nominee company), but remains unpaid.
 At the same time, this flexibility allows the owners of the company to opt any amount of capital they wish, and to be very flexible with the rules of how and when the capital has to be subscribed for and paid up.
 Flexibility is the keyword here.

 In most offshore jurisdictions there is a government duty payable at incorporation (and often annually thereafter) of the offshore company.
 The amount of this duty depends on the size of the authorised capital of the company.
 However, usually there is a pre-set minimum of the government duty.
-As in Belize, the registration duty for an IBC (International Business Company) is $100 for any company with an authorised capital of $50`000 or less.
+As in Belize, the government duty for an IBC (International Business Company) with an authorised capital of $50`000 or less is $100 at the company registration and $150 yearly starting from the second calendar year after the IBC incorporation.
 The $50`000 is therefore the maximum possible authorised capital that you can get registered by still paying the minimum duty.
 Therefore this amount will usually be registered as "standard" by the offshore service provider.
-Going to higher capital is possible, but will involve higher duty.
+Going to higher capital is possible but will involve higher duty.
 Going lower is also possible, but needless, as the duty will remain the same anyway.
 This concept of "maximum authorised capital to which minimum duty applies" is repeating itself virtually throughout all offshore jurisdictions.
 It is sometimes also called "optimum authorized capital".

 Some offshore jurisdictions do keep shareholder information on the Registrar`s file.
 It does not influence shareholder confidentiality very much, because the shares can be registered in the names of nominees, or left registered in the name of the initial Subscriber.
 In this case, again, it is up to the shareholder to keep the proper proof that he is the actual owner of the company.
 Such proof can be an appropriately drafted declaration or an agreement between the nominee and the actual owner.